marcusoftnet/marcusoftnet.github.io/_posts/2008-03-10-focus-or-not.md

 take us...
-At the same time it is so fun; we get to set stuff about the technology ([SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture), [WCF](http://msdn2.microsoft.com/en-us/netframework/aa663324.aspx), Visual Studio 2008, TDD - the works) that i didn't dream of just a few months back.
+At the same time it is so fun; we get to set stuff about the technology ([SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture), [WCF](http://msdn2.microsoft.com/en-us/netframework/aa663324.aspx), Visual Studio 2008, TDD - the works) that I didn't dream of just a few months back.
 Also it is great to see the true use of SCRUM - it is rocking, as it of course would.

 But it has come to my attention that readers of the blog are missing some personal comments on non-IT stuff.
-This is trademark Marcus Hammarberg behaviour - i get swallowed by new thing.
+This is trademark Marcus Hammarberg behaviour - I get swallowed by new thing.

-But i wont leave you hanging out there with nothing to do...
+But I wont leave you hanging out there with nothing to do...
 So here above are some short postings on interesting things that have happened during the week.